cyberjive/chatbot/README.md

-## Chatbot using Twilio and OPENAPI
+## Chatbot using Twilio and OPENAI

 A chatbot using Flask, Twilio, and Google's OPENAI API. </br>
 Start the server and use ngrok to tunnel out to the webhook. </br>